YiYuanZhuang/tale/_posts/2017-03-29-introducing-tale.md

     </script>
   </body>
 </html>
-    <figcaption>Figure 1: Visualisation of the 24-hour cycle of thelft crimes in San Francisco using a polar chart.</figcaption>
+    <figcaption>Figure 3: Interactive bar chart of different types of thefts in San Francisco</figcaption>
 </figure>

 In this bar chart, you are encouraged to click on different larceny/theft types to see how they change throughout the day.
 From the chart, we can see that 5:00-7:00 pm is the peak time for Attempted theft, which echoes the information seen in the first chart.
 There are several influencing factors: (1) High visibility and dense crowds.
 5:00-7:00 pm is during the day, which provides better visibility for thieves than at night.
 In addition, the flow of people during the evening peak hours can provide criminals with opportunities to steal unknowingly.
 (2) Store operations are busy.
 During this period, retail stores are usually busy with customers browsing and employees managing inventory, and they are easily tired after a day's work, putting off vigilance, which also allows criminals to take advantage of the chaos to sneak in.